 A licensed nurse (LVN or RN) who provides patient-centered care by collaborating, coordinating, and/or facilitating comprehensive care with an interdisciplinary/multidisciplinary health care team to determine and implement best practices for the patients and their families.
-The BSN-educated RN is also prepared to become a leader of the health care team as well as to provide care to populations and communities.
+The BSN-education RN is also prepared to become a leader of the health care team as well as to provide care to populations and communities.

-A. Coordinate, collaborate, and communicate with patients, their families, and the interdisciplinary health care team to plan, deliver, and evaluate patient-centered care.
+A. Coordinate, collaborate, and communicate in a timely manner with patients, their families, and the interdisciplinary health care team to plan, deliver, and evaluate patient-centered care.

-- 1. a.
+- 1.a.
 Structure, function, and interdisciplinary relationships within the health care delivery system. - b.
-Models of care delivery and roles of interdisciplinary health care team members. - 2.
-Patterns and processes of effective communication and collaboration, including assertiveness, negotiation, conflict resolution, and delegation. - 3. a.
-Principles of change, team management, and leadership. - b.
-Roles of all levels of nursing and other health care professionals. - 4. a.
-Patient advocacy and consumer rights and responsibilities. - b.
-Legal and ethical processes related to health care. - 5. a.
-Principles of evidence-based practice and application of evidence-based outcomes related to health care. - b.
+Models of care delivery and roles of interdisciplinary health care team members including group process.

+- 2. Patterns and processes of effective communication and collaboration including assertiveness, negotiation, conflict resolution, and delegation. - 3.a.
+Change theory and managing change. - b. principles of conflict management, decision-making, assertiveness, motivation, delegation, supervision, and time management. - 4.a. patient advocacy and consumer rights and responsibilities. - b.
+Legal and ethical processes related to health care. - 5.a.
+Principles of evidence-based practice an application of evidence-based outcomes related to health care. - b.
 Methods of evaluation for continuous quality improvement.

-- 1. Involve patients and their families in collaboration with other interdisciplinary health care team members for planning health care delivery to improve the quality of care across the lifespan. - 2. a.
+- 1. Involve patients and their families in collaboration with other interdisciplinary health care team members in planning health care delivery to improve the quality of care across the lifespan. - 2. a.
 Use strategies of cooperation, collaboration, and communication to plan, deliver, and evaluate interdisciplinary health care. - b.
 Promote the effective coordination of services to patients and their families in patient-centered health care. - 3.
 Apply principles of evidence-based practice and methods of evaluation with the interdisciplinary team to provide quality care to patients and their families. - B. Serve as a health care advocate in monitoring and promoting quality and access to health care for patients and their families.

-- 1. a.
-Rights and responsibilities of patients regarding health care, including self-determination and right of refusal. - b.
-Current legal and societal factors that influence access to health care for patients and their families relating to safeguarding patient rights. - 2. a.
+- 1.a.
+Rights and responsibilities of patients regarding health care, including selfdetermination and right of refusal. - b.
+Current legal and societal factors that influence access to health care for patients and their families relating to safeguarding patient rights. - 2.a.
 Individual responsibility for quality of nursing care. - b.
-Role of the nurse as advocate for patients and their families. - Role of organizational committees, peer review committees, nursing organizations, and community groups involved with improving the quality of health care for patients and their families. - b.
+Role of the nurse as advocate for patients and their families. - 3.a.
+Role of organizational committees, nursing peer review committees, nursing organizations, and community groups involved with improving the quality of health care for patients and families.

+- b.
 Knowledge of reliable online sites and other resources that provide quality health care data. - 4.
-Role and responsibility for public safety and welfare, which may involve mandatory reporting.
+Roles and responsibility for public safety and welfare, which may involve mandatory reporting.